-Store files from a pending changelist in the depot, without submitting them.
+Store files (or a stream spec) from a pending changelist in the depot, without submitting them.

 Shelving is the process of temporarily storing work in progress in Helix server without submitting a changelist.
 Shelving is useful when you need to: